EmailVerify/email-verify/README.md

 The module has one asynchronous method: verify( email, _options_, callback )

+#Callback
-The callback is a function( info, err ) that has an info object:
+The callback is a function(err, info) that has an info object:
 ```
 {
   success: boolean